 Power generators continue the steady march of coal plant retirements, even under a friendly presidential administration that campaigned on bringing back jobs in coal.
 The U.S. Environmental Protection Agency recently completed a coal combustion residuals rule that Vistra Corp.
-President and CEO Curtis Morgan said would have "far-reaching implications for the power sector."
+CEO Curtis Morgan said would have "far-reaching implications for the power sector."

 "At a very high level, the rule requires certain coal plants that dispose of coal ash and surface impoundments to either make necessary capital investments and operating changes to bring these coal ash disposal sites into compliance with the federal rule or to permanently retire by 2023 or 2028, depending on the size of the surface impoundment," Morgan said.
 "We are fine-tuning the steps we plan to take in each of our impacted sites. ...
 It is important to note that our valuation suggests that there are several coal plants, especially in [PJM Interconnection LLC], that will be under pressure due to this rulemaking."